 In 1986, with nearly 13,000 members across 1,386 miles of line, Whitley County REMC changed its name to Northeastern REMC to more accurately reflect its expanding system in Allen County.

-Northeastern REMC now provides electric services to nearly 28,000 members, on 2,148 miles of line, in six northeast Indiana counties.
+Northeastern REMC now provides electric services to more than 30,000 members, on 2,148 miles of line, in six northeast Indiana counties.
 As was the case in 1936, members can still expect their electric cooperative to do what ever is necessary to make electricity available where and when it is needed.